Sámi school: Sámi boys sent to Uppsala

+King Karl IX was the first person to take the initiative to educate the Sámi in schools.
+While he did not found any schools in northern Sweden, he did send some Sámi boys to Uppsala to study.
+The king's envoy, Daniel Thordsson Hjort, was the one who actually implemented the plan.
+In an official letter from 1606, he talks about how he 16 Sámi boys picked out: two from Ume, four each from Pite and Lule, as well as six from Torne within Sápmi.

 The latter six had been sent to the bailiff in Tornio to be transported over the water.
 The other ten were to be accompanied by Hjort himself, but one fell ill and had to be left behind.
 So there were only nine boys left that Daniel Thordsson Hjort led.
 When they arrived in Gnarp in Hälsingland, however, the two oldest boys ran away while a violent storm raged.
 Hjort had the entire parish out looking for them, but they were not able to find the two boys.
 The remaining seven boys were delivered to the bailiff in Gävle, where they were given Western-style clothing and shoes before they were finally settled in Uppsala.
 It would be Christoffer von Warnstedt, governor of Uppsala Castle, who would be ultimately responsible for their upkeep.

 No one knows how the seven Sámi boys at Uppsala fared.
 According to an announcement from 1612, however, it transpired that the students received no compensation for their studies during the three years there were at Uppsala.